starfortai/starfortai.github.io/README.md

 our 3D educational games with AI-powered NPCs

-## Readings
+## Stories

-online story books created by our educational experts and writers
+online story books created by our educational experts or the parents

-## Writings
+## Journals

-family journals recorded by kids and parents together
+voice journals kept by the kids